-Sketch shows balconies that span the width of the elevation.
+Sketch shows balconies that span the width of the

+(ggggg) Recommended (iiiii) Not Recommended (hhhhh) elevation.
 A recommended alternative would be to limit the number of balconies and to have these span only one or two openings.
-The balcony should be painted to match the masonry wall.

-Designing an additional penthouse story, rooftop garden, or greenhouse, when required, that is clearly subservient to the historic building, set back at least one full bay from the building's tall wall planes, and is as inconspicuous as possible when viewed from the street from within a several-block radius.
+The balcony should be painted to match the masonry wall. (vvvvv) (wwww) Designing an additional Designing and constructing roof-top additions that dramatically change the historic appearance of the building Constructing additional stories to the building so that the historic appearance of the building is radically changed. penthouse story, rooftop garden, or greenhouse, when required, that is clearly subservient to the historic (xxxx) building, set back at least one full bay from the building's tall wall planes, and is as inconspicuous as possible when viewed from the street from within a several-block